shadowfaxthewhitehorse/bokehvizs/README.md

 * PYPL_* : candlesticks for prices of Paypal stock.
 * TSLA_* : candlesticks for prices of Tesla stock.

-More visualizations created using Boked available at:
+More visualizations created using Bokeh available at:

 https://github.com/shadowfaxthewhitehorse/tableauvizs